 A Resting Place of Prisoners

-Vereshchagin’s war canvases exemplify the avant-garde Russian interpretation of French Realism, a movement that embraced truthful portrayals of contemporary themes to bring about social reform.
-The openly antiwar The Road of the War Prisoners was rejected for the czar’s collection.
-In 1891 Vereshchagin finally sold both canvases displayed on this wall to collectors in New York still haunted by the horrors of the American Civil War.
+Openly antiwar in its biting realism and unflinching portrayal of death, The Road of the War Prisoners was rejected for the czar’s collection.
+In 1891, Vereshchagin sold both canvases to New York collectors still haunted by the horrors of the U.S. Civil War.

 Oil on canvas